Overview

 Multi-Party Computation (MPC)

 Alternatively, wallets can be generated and protected using MPC, a cryptographic protocol that allows multiple parties to jointly compute a function over their inputs while keeping them private.
-Within Palisade, MPC is implemented to split wallet keys into multiple shares, distributing them across isolated environments.
-This ensures that even if one environment is compromised, the entire wallet remains secure as no single share holds the complete key.
-This distribution enhances security by requiring multiple shares to reconstruct the original key, thereby increasing protection against unauthorized access and data breaches.
+Within Palisade, MPC is implemented via MPC quorums, which split wallet keys amongst multiple user devices.
+This is enabled through Palisade’s dedicated mobile application, Palisade Mobile, and CloudSign.
+Splitting wallet key shards using either type of device ensures that even if one device is compromised, the wallet remains secure as no single device or share of the key holds the complete key.

 Which storage type is preferable?

-Users have the flexibility to opt for their desired wallet generation and key storage methodology, depending on their specific security requirements, operational needs, and risk assessments.
+In Palisade, users have the flexibility to opt for their desired wallet generation and key storage type, depending on their specific security requirements, operational needs, and risk assessments.
+For example, users could hold both MPC and HSM wallets in the same vault.

 Regardless of the chosen method, Palisade maintains a high standard of security protocols and access controls to ensure the utmost protection and confidentiality of the wallets, reinforcing the robustness of the overall digital asset security infrastructure.